eric-handley/seng-350/docs/prd/test-plan.md

 1. Introduction
-Our test plan is based of skills learned in Seng 321, software testing.
-We are planning to use unit testing during development, E2E testing through scripting once the development is near finished.
-Integration testing, property testing and system testing.
+Our test plan is based of skills learned in SENG 321 (Requirements Engineering) and SENG 275 (Software Testing).
+We are planning to create suites of different test types including (and not limited to) unit testing during development, E2E testing through scripting once the development is near finished, integration testing, property testing, and system testing.
 We are also setting up a test pipleine for the main project branch.

 2. Coverage Targets
  We are looking for 80% branch coverage as our coverage to be confident in our code quality.
+Understanding that branch coverage does not neccessarily indicate quality testing, this number may change as we begin development of the product.

 3. Test Tools
- Jest, pipeline through gitlab
+ Jest, pipeline through gitlab.

 4. Test Types
- Unit testing through Jest for fast bug detection, E2E tests for user journey correctness, integration testing for real system wiring validation, property testing and system testing.
+ Unit testing through Jest for fast bug detection, E2E tests for user journey correctness, integration testing for real system wiring validation, property testing, and system testing.
+We will also use a test-driven-development approach (when possible) through writing many unit tests as we work on new features.

 5. Key risks the tests will examine
  Our tests will be examining the key risks of integration failiure via integration testing.
 We will be eliminating bugs within our code through unit testing.